Natural Solutions For Itchy Skin & Eczema

 Cutting out dairy is crucial because 89% of people with eczema are allergic to it.
 Cutting dairy is easy to do, and it may help ease the symptoms of your eczema.

-If you are inflamed, don’t eat foods that cause more inflammation.
+If you are inflamed, don’t eat foods that cause more discomfort.
 Again, my book will give you guidance on that food list.

 Elimination Diet